redhat-developer/odo/docs/website/docs/command-reference/init.md

 ## Interactive mode

-In interactive mode, you will be guided to choose a devfile from the list of devfiles present in the registry or registries referenced (using the `odo registry` command) and a starter project referenced by the selected devfile, and you will be asked for a name for the component present in the devfile.
+In interactive mode, you will be guided to choose:
+- a devfile from the list of devfiles present in the registry or registries referenced (using the `odo registry` command),
+- a starter project referenced by the selected devfile,
+- a name for the component present in the devfile.

 ## Non-interactive mode

 In non-interactive mode, you will have to specify from the command-line the information needed to get a devfile.

 If you want to download a devfile from a registry, you must specify the devfile name with the `--devfile` flag.
-The devfile with the specified name will be searched into the registries referenced (using `odo registry`), and the first one matching will be downloaded.
+To list the available devfiles from all registries, use `odo catalog list component`.
+The devfile with the specified name will be searched in the registries referenced (using `odo registry`), and the first one matching will be downloaded.
 If you want to download the devfile from a specific registry in the list or referenced registries, you can use the `--devfile-registry` flag to specify the name of this registry.

 If you prefer to download a devfile from an URL or from the local filesystem, you can use the `--devfile-path` instead.

 The `--starter` flag indicates the name of the starter project (as referenced in the selected devfile), that you want to use to start your development.
+To see the available starter projects for a component type, use `odo catalog describe component <component-type>`.

-The required `--name` flag indicates how will be named the component present in the devfile.
+The required `--name` flag indicates how the component initialized by this command should be named.

 ## Examples